 - 6.15.1 Wellness Committee.
 The parties will maintain a Labor Management Health Care Committee (aka Wellness Committee) during the term of the Agreement to discuss and address issues regarding the City's insurance programs and wellness program.
 The Wellness Committee will be comprised of four (4) City and four (4) Labor representatives.
 The Committee will: - a.
 Develop monthly or bimonthly newsletters to help educate and encourage the City employees. - b.
 Review all Health Trust Fund/Flex Account balances monthly. - c.
 Review experience reports monthly. - 6.15.2 Wellness Funds.
-The City and Tacoma Joint Labor Committee will establish a budget amount to fund activities associated with its Wellness Program using the Health Care Flex Account.
-Expenditures of such budgeted funds will be reviewed and approved by the Wellness Committee. - 6.15.3 Participation.
-To receive the benefits associated with participating during each year of the Agreement, employees must complete participation requirements established by the Wellness Committee.
+The City will establish a budget amount to fund activities associated with its Wellness Program.
+Expenditures of such budgeted funds will be recommended and reviewed by the Wellness Committee. - 6.15.3 Participation.
+To receive the benefits associated with participating during each year of the Agreement, employees must complete participation requirements established by the Wellness Committee. - 6.16 Meal allowances may be paid to employees pursuant to TMC Section 1.12.195 and the applicable collective bargaining agreement covering an individual member union of the Joint Labor Committee.
+Effective January 1, 2020, the meal allowance shall increase to \$18 per occurrence unless an applicable collective bargaining agreement covering an individual member union provides for a higher amount.